circus-tent/circus/docs/source/design.rst

 Design
 ======

+This is the internal design of Circus.
+It's useful to understand how Circus is built if you want to use it as a library or if you want to contribute features.

 .. image:: images/circus-architecture.png
    :align: center

 Circus is composed of a main process called **circusd** which takes care of running all the processes.
 Each process managed by Circus